Configure DC Local Server Mode

 On the device where you installed DC Local Server Mode, open a command-line interface.

-To start DC Local, type in the following command:
+To start DC Local in server mode, type in the following command:

 net start dclocalLinux: